General

 How To Avoid Link Spamming

-If that doesn’t work, your final step is to reach out to Google and use their Disavow Links tools.
+If that doesn’t work, your final step is use Google’s Disavow Links tool.
 This tool will allow you to give Google a list of links and domains you wish for them to ignore.

 Key Takeaways